 - pale coloured stools (poo)

-Your doctor puts a flexible tube called an endoscope into your mouth and passes it down your throat to your stomach.
-The endoscope has a light and camera attached, and the doctor can watch the images of the inside of your body on a screen.
+Your doctor puts a flexible tube called an endoscope into your mouth and they pass it down your throat to your stomach.
+The endoscope has a light and camera on the end.
+This means your doctor can see pictures of inside your body on a screen.

-The endoscope tube is passed through your stomach to your duodenum (the first part of the small bowel).
+They pass the tube through your stomach to the first part of your small bowel (duodenum).
 Your bile duct opens into the duodenum.

-The doctor then injects dye into the bile duct and uses an x-ray to watch the flow of the dye to see where the duct is blocked.
-Once the blockage is found, the duct is stretched and the stent put in place.
+Your doctor then injects dye into the bile duct and uses an x-ray to watch the flow of the dye to see where the blockage is.
+They then put the stent in position to open up the bile duct so that the bile can flow again.

 You need to recover from the sedative.
-Your doctor might want you to stay in hospital overnight while you recover.
+You might need to stay in hospital overnight while you recover.

 A stent should keep the bile duct open and stop bile building up and causing jaundice.
 You should notice the benefit within a day or two of having your stent put in.

 Stents can become blocked after a few months.
-If necessary, your stent can be replaced by the same method.
+If necessary, your doctor can replace the stent in the same way.

 Pancreatic cancer can block the top of the small bowel (duodenum).
 You'll probably feel and be sick as the blockage stops food and drink passing from the stomach into the bowel.

-One way of relieving this is to have a stent put in to keep the duodenum open.
-This should give give you relief from being sick, and so you might feel like eating again.
+A stent might help to keep the duodenum open.
+This should give you relief from being sick, and so you might feel like eating again.

 Your doctor may put a stent into the bile duct at the same time as the duodenum.